sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-1-7.md

   (sqrt-iter 1.0 x))
 ```

 It is interesting to note that the new `good-enough?` does not depend on `x` anymore.
 The computation is iterating until it can't improve the result significantly anymore.
+In the case of large values, where `(improve guess x)` returned the same value as `guess`, `good-enough?` will return #t because `(- guess previous-guess)` becomes 0 and the loop finish immediately.

 Now we can try large numbers: